confluentinc/ksql/design-proposals/klip-43-timestamp-data-type-support.md

 ### Serialization/Deserialization

-TIMESTAMPs will be handled by the Java Date type within KSQL.
+TIMESTAMPs will be handled by the `java.time.Instant` class within KSQL.
 The corresponding Kafka Connect type is [org.apache.kafka.connect.data.Timestamp](https://kafka.apache.org/0100/javadoc/org/apache/kafka/connect/data/Timestamp.html).
 They are represented as long types in Schema Registry, but also come with a tag indicating that it is a timestamp, so they should be distinguishable from long types when handling serialized values in KSQL.